NMUEPI/mCA_NJLCC/README.md

     + Step 3 : MoChA Detection

-You can find the required UK Biobank data at https://biobank.ndph.ox.ac.uk/ukb/dset.cgi?id=3094.
+The mCA call sets can be obtained from dataset Return 3094 from UKB application 19808 at https://biobank.ndph.ox.ac.uk/ukb/dset.cgi?id=3094.